 Third parties providing services via Open Banking must be accredited by the Australian Consumer and Competition Commission (ACCC) and comply with all privacy and security requirements.

 When is it available to CUA members?

-Information about our savings, transactions, term deposit and credit card products including features, eligibility, rates and fees will be available in 2020.
-Other products such as home, personal and business loans will become available over time.
+Information about our savings, transactions, term deposit and credit card products including features, eligibility, rates and fees is available now.
+From 1 February 2021 CUA will be sharing their Home and Personal Loan product information.
+The remaining products will become available on 1 July 2021.

 Member and account transaction data – July 2021

-It is expected that CUA members will start getting access to share their data in early 2021, starting with information about themselves and their savings, transactions, term deposit and credit card accounts.
+CUA members will have access to share their data with other accredited third parties from 1 July 2021, starting with information about yourself, your savings and transactions accounts, term deposits and credit card accounts.

 Can I opt out of Open Banking?

 If you choose to use Open Banking, you’ll need to create an online account and password.
 You’ll then need to give your consent for us to share any of your information.
 You can change your mind and revoke your consent at anytime.

 Who can I contact if I have more questions?